mjgpy3/udm_script/README.md

 Running
 ---------
-It is recommended that `udm` is run on a Linux Mint, Ubuntu or Debian Virtual Machine.
-However, a real machine should work to.
+This script has been tested with 100% installation success on Linux Mint 14.1 (Jan 28, 2013).
+Use of Linux Mint 14 is highly recommended, but Ubuntu or Debian should work as well.
 Note that `udm` is heavily reliant on `apt-get`, so make sure that it exists on your machine before running.

  - Navigate to `udm_script/` and run the command `sudo ./udm.py`